mikeaig4real/video_upload_react_ui/apps/widget/README.md

 ```

 Replace `https://your-widget-url.com/embed/:id` with the actual URL of your widget, including the video ID you want to embed else a default video will be loaded.

+#### Notes

+You can adjust the width and height values to fit your layout — the video player inside will automatically resize.

+Always include allowfullscreen so users can expand the video.

+Replace the id parameter in the URL with the ID of the video you want to embed.

 ### Environment Variables